SarahPavlak/Project_Two/README.md

 5. pip install chromedriver (Note: if this doesn't work, see the website scraping instructions #3)
 6. pip install pytest

 Website Scraping:
 1. In your terminal, check to see if homebrew is installed through typing "which brew"
 2. If not installed, in your terminal type "/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 3. Follow the instructions listed at: http://chromedriver.chromium.org/ and download chromedriver

 Installing your Sendgrid for One Time Notifications:
-1. If not previously held, sign up for a free Sendgrid account (https://signup.sendgrid.com/) and create a key with "full permissions" acces (https://app.sendgrid.com/settings/api_keys) #https://github.com/prof-rossetti/georgetown-opim-243-201901/blob/718d10fa22072a56101c20f82229910feb7cbc20/notes/python/packages/sendgrid.md
+1. If not previously held, sign up for a free Sendgrid account (https://signup.sendgrid.com/) and create a key with "full permissions" access (https://app.sendgrid.com/settings/api_keys) #https://github.com/prof-rossetti/georgetown-opim-243-201901/blob/718d10fa22072a56101c20f82229910feb7cbc20/notes/python/packages/sendgrid.md

-Installing Herko For Recurring Message Notifications:
+Installing Heroku For Recurring Message Notifications:
 1. Ensure that the Heroku application is installed (https://devcenter.heroku.com/categories/command-line)
 2. If you do not previously have one, register for a new Heroku account https://signup.heroku.com/3.
 I
 3. In your terminal, type "heroku login"
-4. In your terminal, type "heroku create my-app-name" and change my-app-name to what you desire your application's name to be
+4. In your terminal, type "heroku create my-app-name" and change my-app-name to your desired application's name
-5. In your terminal, type "heroku git:remote -a my-app-name" and change my-app-name to what you desire your application's name to be
+5. In your terminal, type "heroku git:remote -a my-app-name" and change my-app-name to your desired application's name
 6. Configure your email and api key email; in your terminal type "heroku config:set MY_SECRET_MESSAGE="abc123" -a my-app-name" and adjust the MY_SECRET_MESSAGE and "abc123" accordingly
 6. In your terminal, type "git push heroku master"
 7. Optional: in your terminal, you can type "heroku run "python app/logic.py" -a your_app_name" to see if it is properly working.